 - Swiss banks offer private banking services and asset management services

-- Swiss bank accounts are not suitable for every client type
+- Swiss banking is not suitable for every client type

-- Bank requirements will vary between banks, branches, and bankers
+- Bank requirements vary between banks, branches, and bankers

-Of course, everyone has their own reason(s) for wanting a bank account in Switzerland.
-But, more often than not, most people are all chasing the same underlying benefits: safety, rock-solid banks, and secrecy.
+Everyone has their reason(s) for wanting a bank account in Switzerland.
+More often than not, most people are all chasing the same underlying benefits: safety, rock-solid banks, and secrecy.

 - Is a Swiss bank account worth it?